adlrocha/almanack/entrepreneurship.md

 1. Understand the investment process for funds: there is an intro call, potential follow-up calls with other partners, investment committees, and due diligence.
 Be aware of the process and the overall timelines for that fund.
 1. Look at investors actions and not what they say.
 They will try to maximise their optionality by never rejecting you and keeping you on the wire as much as possible.
 That is why you need to fight for that clear no.
 1. Avoid investors who don't lead.
 Once you close a lead, filing up the round is way easier.
+1. The key KPI/metric to consider on a B2B business and to understand its moat and performance is the rate `Deal Size / Deal Close Time`.
+The bigger the deals and the less time it requires to close them, the better business it is.
+This metric is also useful to compare different businesses in the same industry.

 ### Interesting articles
 - [Consensus Capital](https://stateofthefuture.substack.com/p/consensus-capital): The evolution of fundraising throughout history.